drhelius/yawvgmp/README.md

 npm run setup
 ```

 The submodule is pinned to a reviewed libvgm commit on `master`.
-That history includes the Atari Lynx Mikey timer counter/reset fixes.
 A normal build always uses the pinned commit, so it does not silently change when the remote branch advances.

 To deliberately use another local libvgm checkout, set an override before building: